-The basic framework of competition law, as embedded in Articles 101 and 102 of the TFEU, is generally sufficient to address the most pertinent competition problems in the digital economy.
-One drawback, however, is that ex-post application can be too slow in these highly dynamic and innovation-driven markets.
+The basic framework of competition law, as embedded in Articles 101 and 102 of the TFEU, is generally adequate to address the most pertinent competition problems in the digital economy.
+One drawback, however, is that ex-post application can be too slow in these highly dynamic and innovation driven markets.
 When such markets are characterised by winner-takes-most dynamics, driven by strong network effects, high barriers to entry due to data collection and consumer lock-in, there is a risk that ex-post enforcement comes too late to keep them competitive and contestable.

-ACM supports the Netherlands' Secretary of State for Economic Affairs and Climate Policy's proposal for the introduction of an ex-ante intervention mechanism to prevent anti-competitive behaviour by dominant companies acting as gatekeeper to the relevant online ecosystem.
+ACM supports the Netherlands' Secretary of State's proposal1 for the introduction of an ex ante intervention mechanism to prevent_anti-competitive behaviour by dominant companies acting as gatekeeper to the relevant online ecosystem.
 We think introducing the mechanism by way of adding an extra tool to Regulation 1/2003, to be applied by the European Commission and the member states' competition authorities, could be explored.